jennguyen1/nhuyhoa/README.md

 # nhuyhoa

-My notebook for school stuff
+My notebook on statistics, computing, and life